chandra-iamanemic/deeplearning_intro/README.md

   * [Python Script to Visualize the Features Extracted by a CNN Filter](https://iamanemic.github.io/cnn_filter_visualization/)

+## Some great materials that you could go through to get a foothold of the topics

 **Starting Point**(just a suggestion) : I would first recommend to begin with the deep learning course on coursera by Andrew .N.G This would cover all the basics which you require.